 Prenuptial agreements can change how the law normally treats property

 This is where a prenuptial agreement can come in handy.
 You and your fiancé could plan a different outcome for the engagement ring if you never marry.
 For instance, suppose that you and your fiancé decide to allow you to keep the engagement ring even if the two of you never get married.
 A Texas court would ordinarily order the recipient of the ring to give it back to the giver.
 However, a prenuptial agreement can decide differently for you and your fiancé.
-If the two of you how the ring is handled in the prenuptial agreement that is all that matters.
+If the two of you know how the ring is handled in the prenuptial agreement, that is all that matters.

 What else should be included in a prenuptial agreement?